c-seeger/csv2json/README.md

 is a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) to [JSON](https://en.wikipedia.org/wiki/JSON) converter inspired by the work of [CSV-To-JSON-Converter](https://github.com/Ahmad-Magdy/CSV-To-JSON-Converter).

-The original project was not a library implementation so i encapsulated the code into the csv2json package and added some features to create a more usable version.

 This project was created by the intension to create json files from csv for importing the data into an ELK stack since JSON supports more options than CSV for ELK.

 ## Features